jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 **Regulations**

 ### 19 Regulations
-(1) The Governor-General may from time to time, by Order in Council, make regulations providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration, including regulations for the following purposes:
+(1) The Governor-General may, by Order in Council, make regulations for either or both of the following purposes:
-  (a) prescribing matters that must be taken into account when assessing a pay equity claim; and (b) prescribing matters that must be taken into account when identifying comparable work under section 13ZE.
-(1A) Regulations may not be made under this section that require the comparators against which a pay equity claim is to be assessed to be ranked or weighted.
+  (a) providing for anything this Act says may or must be provided for by regulations:
+  (b) providing for anything incidental that is necessary for carrying out, or giving full effect to, this Act.
+(1A)
 (2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 20 Act to be administered in Department of Labour